 The Eagles are navigating a complex offseason following a disappointing 2025 season, with star receiver A.J.
 Brown emerging as a primary trade candidate.
 Brown's visible frustration with his role and a poor playoff performance against the 49ers have intensified speculation about his future.
-According to Albert Breer of Sports Illustrated, the Eagles are reportedly seeking a significant return, potentially aiming for a first-round pick and an additional top-100 selection, similar to the recent Davante Adams trade.
+Reports have surfaced that the Eagles could be looking for a first-round pick and more.

 This scenario connects Brown to the New England Patriots, Buffalo Bills, and Baltimore Ravens.
 A realistic framework could involve sending Brown and a fourth-round pick to New England in exchange for the No. 31 overall selection.